Weapons! but not the kind you think...

 The music placements, the songs used and the background scores were good additions to the movie.

-I obviously boxd it as a movie-goer.
+I boxd.
 It became a thing now.
 And I am here for it.

-So, if available in theatres, do watch it or wait for the OTT release and watch it on Saturday night.
+So, if available in theatres near you, do watch it or wait for the OTT release and watch it on a Saturday night.
 Trust me, you will have sunday to recover if you are watching horror alone for the first time like me.